Tokyo, Japan: Meet me at the Owl Cafe.

 Until I saw how it fed on its prey.

-My dad encouraged the neighbors to hand in rodents or chicks (oh those poor, poor ‘lil baby chickens) as food for Bobo.
-Sounds gruesome, but the bird had to be fed (proper food) or it would cease to live.
+My dad encouraged the neighbours to hand in rodents or chicks (oh those poor, poor ‘lil baby chickens) as food for Bobo.
+Sounds gruesome, but the bird had to be fed proper food or it would cease to live.

 Every bit of cuteness and likability of the fluffy little thing transformed into a nightmarish, gruesome, carnivorous-eating monster.

-Because it’s a bird and doesn’t have teeth, it pecks its prey using it’s razor-edged beak.
+As a proper bird of prey, it pecks its victim using its razor-edged beak.
 Then, its sharp talons grab the entrails and/or suffocates the prey before swallowing it whole.

 The whole process takes only a few minutes – sometimes even seconds, depending how hungry it is.